 Are Home Pregnancy Tests a Foolproof Indicator of Pregnancy?

 During pregnancy, the body produces human chorionic gonadotropin (hCG), which can be detected in the urine.
 A Home Pregnancy Test checks for the presence of this hormone and declares a positive or negative result.
-While most home pregnancy tests are considered accurate, it is also dependent on the brand of pregnancy test you choose, as well as the timing of the test, Each pregnancy test brand recognises varying amounts of hCG in the urine.
+While most home pregnancy tests are considered accurate, it is also dependent on the brand of pregnancy test you choose, as well as the timing of the test.
+Each pregnancy test brand recognises varying amounts of hCG in the urine.
 Moreover, hCG levels are low during the initial stages, and gradually increase as the pregnancy progresses.
 In many instances, you may take the test too early or use a less accurate test, prompting a negative result even when you may be pregnant, also called a false negative result.
 In some cases, certain drugs, medication, or proteins in the body may cause a false positive result.
-Hence, it is always foolproof to confirm pregnancy by a doctor, via blood test.
+Hence, it is always best to confirm pregnancy by a doctor, via a blood test.

-Symptoms and stages of pregnancy have never known to be common amongst all women.
+Symptoms and stages of pregnancy have never known to be common among all women.
 Some symptoms you experience may be due to a medical condition which you may not be aware of.
 The symptoms listed above do not necessarily confirm a pregnancy.
 The indicators mentioned above are just signs to watch out for, if you are planning to start a family.
 It is also possible to not go through any of these symptoms and still be pregnant with perfectly normal baby.
 Pregnancy can be confirmed only when you miss your periods, or by a pregnancy test kit, and in all cases, by a blood test conducted by a certified health practitioner.